 What I didn't expect:

-- for the contractions to hurt so much, you will cry it's okay
+- for the contractions to hurt so much, you will cry it's okay - for the epidural to hurt so little, this was my saving grace

 - that only like 10% of women's water actually breaks, mine didn't break until I was 10cm